Diabetes Mellitus in Dogs

 Insulin affects how your dog’s body uses food

 When your dog eats, carbohydrates are converted into several types of simple sugars, including glucose.
 Glucose is absorbed from the intestines into the blood, where it travels to cells throughout the body.
-Insulin is required for the transfer of glucose from the blood into the cells so it can be used for energy.
-If there’s too little insulin available, glucose can’t enter cells, and instead builds up to a high concentration in the bloodstream.
+Insulin is required for the transfer of glucose from the blood into the cells so that it can be used for energy.
+If there is too little insulin available, or the body cannot respond correctly, then glucose cannot enter the cells and instead builds up to a high concentration in the bloodstream.
 This is known as hyperglycaemia.

-As a result, there is not enough energy for the cells to function normally and they become “starved.”
-Over time, weight loss ensues despite a ravenous appetite.
-The build-up of glucose in the blood spills over into the urine and draws large volumes of water, resulting in increased thirst and urination.
+As glucose is unable to enter the cells, the cells do not have enough energy to function normally and they become ‘starved’.
+Over time, weight loss ensues, despite normal, or often ravenous appetite.
+The build up of glucose in the blood spills over into the urine which draws with it large volumes of water, resulting in increased thirst and urination.

 How Common is Pet Diabetes?